The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Enabled Background Chat Sounds

-When enabled, a beep noise will sound whenever a new item is added to the chat log when you're not currently sitting in the chat tab of the Sidebar.
+When enabled, you will hear a notification sound whenever a new item is added to the chat log.
+This notification will not alert you if you are currently in the chat tab.

 Enable Chat Avatars